All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Ozempic or Wegovy better for endometriosis patients?

-Wegovy contains the same active ingredient (semaglutide) at a higher dose (2.4 mg vs. 2.0 mg maximum) and produces more weight loss and greater inflammation reduction.
+Wegovy contains compounded formulations of the active ingredient (semaglutide) at a higher dose (2.4 mg vs. 2.0 mg maximum) and produces more weight loss and greater inflammation reduction.
 If weight management is the primary goal, Wegovy is likely the stronger choice.
 If you also have type 2 diabetes, Ozempic treats both conditions with one prescription semaglutide for endometriosis.

 Can Ozempic interact with my endometriosis medications?